mrchump/CS3338-lab-1.5/README.md

-This simeple python program is to calculate the area of a trangle
+This simple python program is to calculate the area of a trangle